 Fred: “Really well I think, it took a second last summer…”

 Danny: “That’s one of the reasons it took so long because it took a long time to prepare.
 But now I think that it’s the best shows we’ve ever had.
 Musically, we spent a long time getting them ready.”

 Fred: “Everyone’s doing the thing they wanna be doing.”

 Danny: “Exactly.
 And that’s been the best thing and now I think everyone has a very much set role.
 And that’s what’s made it much easier.
-A great new drummer, Shickle now just on bass, you know there was a point when Shickle was playing guitar and we had an extra bassist, there was 6 of us, so it was a bit of a mess.
+A great new drummer, Shickle now just on bass; you know, there was a point when Shickle was playing guitar and we had an extra bassist, there was six of us, so it was a bit of a mess.
 It took a long while to eek out.
-But also when Chris quit or whatever, it was Jed that had to be the only guitarist, we even had my friend Patrick playing for a bit, there was a lot of different stuff happening.
+But also when Chris quit or whatever, it was Jed that had to be the only guitarist, we even had my friend Patrick playing for a bit.
+There was a lot of different stuff happening.
 But now this is the final line up, I think forever.
 As long as everyone wants to carry on, but that’s how I would think of it, as the final one.”

 You’ve seen a lot of the world over the course of being in this band.
 What’s stood out to you the most about other cultures and countries?